-As required by the Trial Court Delay Reduction Act, Government Code § 68600 et seq., - external link and the Case Management Rules adopted by the Judicial Council, California Rule of Court 2.2 - external link, Sacramento Superior Court adopted the Case Management Program.
+As required by the Trial Court Delay Reduction Act, Government Code § 68600 et seq., - external link and the Case Management Rules adopted by the Judicial Council, California Rules of Court, rule 2.2 - external link, Sacramento Superior Court adopted the Case Management Program (CMP).
 Forms and procedures are available at 720 9th Street, in Room 102, or by clicking on the links below:

 - Local Forms

 - Case Management Statement (CM-110) (Judicial Council Form)